Audience

 Schools are approved and funded to deliver kindergarten in accordance with the QKLG and National Quality Standard in a defined delivery model specific to the kindergarten size and setting.

-Each kindergarten child is counted as a half FTE (full-time equivalent) registration and attends an average of 15 hours per week, or 600 hours over a school year.
+Each kindergarten child is counted as half of a full-time equivalent registration and attends an average of 15 hours per week, or 600 hours over a school year.
 Schools receive support and extra resources to deliver an inclusive, quality kindergarten program.

 The health, safety and wellbeing of each child is paramount.
-Under the National Law, kindergartens are required to implement a suite of operational policies and procedures covering set matters including health and safety requirements, staffing arrangements, interactions with children and governance and leadership.
-As the approved provider for SDKs, the department develops and maintains this suite, accessible on the QLearn (DoE employees only – access provided by Early Childhood Division).
-This suite of national required documents enable SDKs to meet legislative obligations and support staff to deliver a quality kindergarten program.
+Under the National Law, kindergartens are required to implement a suite of operational policies and procedures covering set matters including health and safety requirements, staffing arrangements, interactions with children, and governance and leadership.
+As the Approved Provider for SDKs, the department develops and maintains this suite accessible on the SDK SharePoint site (Authorised DoE employees only).
+This suite of nationally required documents, alongside the department-wide policies, procedures and resources enable SDKs to meet legislative obligations and support staff to deliver a quality kindergarten program.
+Families are supplied with a copy of these policies and procedures on request.

-Early Childhood Division, in partnership with regional offices, support schools to implement the requirements set out in the QLearn suite, effectively manage SDK and ensure compliance with relevant legislation.
-To support quality outcomes for all children, schools are also assisted to engage in continuous improvement of their kindergarten program.
+The Early Childhood, Regulation and Communication Division, in partnership with regional offices, supports schools to implement the requirements to effectively manage SDK and ensure compliance with relevant legislation.
+To support quality outcomes for all children, schools are also assisted to engage in the continuous improvement of their kindergarten program.

 Definitions